-\ Recurrent Subvention for the Academic Year 2013/14; OC was up to May 2014 and PE up to April 2014.
+Recurrent Subvention for the Academic Year 2014/15; was up to December 2014.

 It is apparent from Table 29 and Figure 25 that the nominal release of OC during the fiscal year 2008/09 was less than half of the funds released to the fiscal year 2001/02.
 Clearly, such release does not give due recognition of the increased number of admitted students during the academic year 2008/09.
 It goes without saying that such inadequate release provides partial support of the efforts that the OUT undertakes to increase the number of graduates in the country.
 As a result, many academic and supportive activities remain partly attended or unattended.
-Such limitations as: inability to clear the part time staff debit on time, inability to settle some of the existing debts, inability to pay the contracted service providers, etc. In the year 2010/11, the OC and Recurrent Subventions dropped drastically but there was some increase in the OC and Recurrent on the potential impact of sudden withdrawal funding to universities.
+Such limitations as: inability to clear the part time staff debit on time, inability to settle some of the existing debts, inability to pay the contracted service providers, etc. In the year 2010/11, the OC and Recurrent Subventions dropped drastically but there was some increase in the OC and Recurrent